 This wonderful city is a dream destination for a history buff.
 It is located at a distance of around 535, 1,377, 974, and 1,938 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Let’s see what all the routes you can take to visit this incredible city!
 Here’s your Lucknow travel guide.

-By Air.
 The major airport of Lucknow is Chaudhary Charan Singh International Airport aka Lucknow Airport.
-Located approximately 15 km from the city centre, it’s very well connected to all the important destinations in India.
+Located approximately 15 km from the city center, it’s very well connected to all the important destinations in India.
 Major airlines like Air India, Jet Airways, IndiGo, GoAir, and Air India Express operate frequent flights to and from major cities.
 Here is flight information of various airlines:

 Here are some direct trains from the following cities to Lucknow: